sourcegraph/about/handbook/communication/content_guidelines/style_and_mechanics.md

 ### Telephone numbers

+Use the country code, prefixed with `+`, without a space.
 Use spaces between sets of numbers for readability.
-Use the country code, prefixed with `+`, without a space.
+The number of digits in each set of numbers may <a href="https://en.wikipedia.org/wiki/National_conventions_for_writing_telephone_numbers" target="_blank">differ by country</a>.

 <div class="usage">
 <div class="item yes">